 Solar panel manufacturers are able to create smaller and more efficient panels.
-This improvement has allowed them to use scaled-down panels for a variety of purposes, including in solar battery trickle chargers.
+This improvement has allowed them to use scaled-down panels for a variety of purposes, including in solar battery trickle chargers, which allow you to charge your car battery with solar.
 These devices are a great way of keeping the batteries on certain pieces of equipment charged and ready for use.

 Below, we discuss what a solar battery trickle charger is, how they work, and what they are best used for.
 If you are looking to take advantage of this convenient technology, keep on reading.

 What Is a Solar Battery Trickle Charger Maintainer?

 As the name implies, a “solar battery trickle charger maintainer” is a solar-powered device that is used to charge batteries.
 Trickle charges have been in use for decades.
 However, solar-powered variants are a relatively new technology.